JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v2.0.3
+* Numpy >= 2.4 is now a requirement.
+This ensures the VTK renderer will handle plate results arrays properly.
+* `pip` now installs dependencies during build testing.
+Pynite's testing suite now runs against the correct version of each dependency.

 v2.0.2
 * Added docstrings to the VTK `Renderer` class to help the user.
 * Enforced use of properties instead of attributes in the VTK `Renderer` and added docstrings to properties help the user make decisions.